ningshi/ATEN/README.md

   ```

 <b>Parameters setting</b><br/>
+  Someone would be interested in how to set the tree size (i.e. the maximum number of input genes of the target gene), please find more details in our Supplementary Data.

-  In our opinion, the default parameters/arguments values are OK for small networks (<=10 nodes), but not the best; and you can make them better if you're willing to invest time in learning how to set the parameters/arguments.
+  The other default parameters/arguments values are OK for small networks (<=10 nodes), but not the best; and you can make them better if you're willing to invest time in learning how to set the parameters/arguments.

   - B, the number of And/Or trees in ATEN.
 This parameter always depends on the size/noise of the data.
 We suggest you set a higher B for large/noisy networks.
 If you set a very large B, although it won't affect the results much, but it takes much time...